ACD 509–03: Grievance Policy for Academic Professionals

 Grievants, respondents and witnesses must be assured freedom from restraint, coercion, discrimination or retaliation for requesting or participating in mediation or a hearing.
-If a person is transferred from academic professional status to another employment status or vice versa while a grievance is pending, and wishes to present a grievance, the grievance shall proceed under the policy applicable to the employee’s status at the time the alleged violation occured.
+If a person is transferred from academic professional status to another employment status or vice versa while a grievance is pending, and wishes to present a grievance, the grievance shall proceed under the policy applicable to the employee’s status at the time the alleged violation occurred.

 The APGC shall elect its own chair at the end of the academic year to serve during the following year.
 Committee vacancies will normally be filled by returning to the ballot and certifying as elected the individual with the next largest number of votes.
 In the event there are no names available from the ballot pool of the previous election, the Committee on Academic Professional Status (CAPS) shall appoint an eligible academic professional to fill the vacancy.

-Members of the Academic Professional Grievance Committee shall recuse themselves if they have a conflict of interest.
-Any party may challenge a hearing committee member or alternate for a bias or prejudice.
+Members of the APGC shall recuse themselves if they have a conflict of interest.
+Any party may challenge a hearing committee member for a bias or prejudice.
 The chair of the APGC shall make the final decision on continued participation of the member who was challenged.
-Replacements for members in a particular grievance or for members on leave will be selected from the two elected alternate members.

 The APGC shall identify a hearing committee and a chair in the event the APGC chair cannot serve in this role for the grievance hearing.
 All actions at any stage of the grievance process shall be characterized by fairness, frankness, courtesy, and respect for the dignity of each individual.
 The hearing committee shall submit its recommendation to the provost of the university following a hearing.
 The provost of the university shall decide the matter.
 The decision shall be final, except decisions to terminate academic professionals on continuing appointment or dismiss academic professionals holding probationary or year-to-year appointments during the contract term, in which case the president will decide the matter, in keeping with ABOR 6-301(K).